antonio6643/ChallengeMe/README.md

 The program will guide you through a set of questions.
 After answering the questions, the program will give you a code.
 Give this code to whoever you want to take the challenge.

 # Test
-To participate in a challenge, type
+To participate in a challenge, **navigate to the directory with your code** and type
 ```console
 $ challengeme test [CODE]
 ```